victorpengmx/tp/docs/UserGuide.md

 - Connectify only supports alphanumeric characters (incl. spaces) for names.
 - Connectify only supports alphanumeric characters for tags.
 - Connectify does not support the use of `+` or whitespace in phone numbers.
+- Each Person is currently restricted to work in one Company.
 - All fields are case-sensitive.
 This means that `John Doe` and `john doe` are considered different names, and `friends` and `Friends` are considered different tags.

 **Example:**